What do dreams, thoughts and emotions have to do with each other? Everything.

 An obstacle is anything that stunts our growth and stops us from moving forward.

 According to Professional Organizer Tracy McCubbin, in her book called Making Space Clutter Free, clutter blocks are a type of obstacle and they all start with a story.
-If we repeat the story over and it over, it O is for OBSTACLES.becomes a belief and we can develop deep emotional attachment to our stuff.
+If we repeat the story over and it over, it becomes a belief and we can develop deep emotional attachment to our stuff.

 The items in our home can affect our mood and we are no longer can see the truth behind the clutter.
 We become clutter blind.
 The items become both mental and physical obstacles and keep us from living completely free.
 They steal our joy, peace and our dreams because they weigh us down.

 How do we win the clutter battle?
 First, we purge some of the items, one small space at a time.
 Start in the room you spend the most time.
 Then, do one drawer at a time before moving on to the next.
 Next, decide what to toss, donate or keep the items.
 Lastly, organize the items by sorting them into groups or containers.
 Even just 15 minutes a day can make an impact on your space.

 If you feel you are not able to do it yourself, grab a friend or family member to assist or hire a coach.
 If you would like support on how to discover your calling on your life or master your schedules, clutter or any other obstacles, I would love to talk to you.

 We have a monthly journaling and planner club and community of people who are wanting to make this year the most productive year of their life and master obstacles in their life.

 We have talked about the connection between our dreams, emotions and thoughts and two parts of the MOOD checkup process.
 We will cover the last two parts next month.
 Follow my blog and sign up for my newsletter to get more tools to transform your life.

 I would love to hear how you are walking in your calling and mastering obstacles in your life or any questions that you may have.
 Comment below.